emilijus-sileikis/WokeVillage/documentation.md

 Roles determine what type of resource the NPC will be willing to gather, which further decreases the chance of the player to accidentally stumble upon the needed NPC.
 This encourages traveling and adventuring instead of grinding resources.
-Further more they have personality traits, some of them generous, some of them lazy, which will impact the loot you get from their gatherings and the time it takes for them to complete the task.
+Further more they have personality traits, some of them generous, some of them lazy, which will impact the loot you get from their gatherings and the time it takes for them to complete the task (see pciture above).

 Setup
 -